BME-6311-Spring-2021/modeling-project-crowl_echols/README.md

 if it comes into contact.
 This setting was not used in our final report, as it did not significantly change the conclusions made.

-6. The plot was included to count total bacteria, total bacteria #1 and total bacteria #2
+6. The plot was updated to include counts of total bacteria, bacteria1 and bacteria2

 ### Data Files

 There are two different .csv files that hold the data used for our report.
-In the one cell experiment file, this holds the data for the 10 runs with only bacteria2 present.
-In the two cell experiment file is the data for when both bacteria species were present.
-This includes results for both when bacteria2 is and is not predatory.
+The 'one_cell_experiments_ver5.csv' file holds the data for 10 runs with only bacteria2 present.
+The 'two_cell_experiments_ver5.csv' file has the data for runs when both bacteria agents were present.
+This includes results for both when bacteria1 is and is not predatory.

 ### Code